rmsk2/pgz2flash/README.md

 it either to onboard flash via `FoenixMgr` or to a flash cartridge via `fcart`.
 The created KUPs are agnostic with respect to their storage location in flash memory.
 The `-version` option can be used to retrieve version information about your copy of `pgz2flash`.
 If you intend to write the transformation result to onboard flash via `FoenixMgr` you will need separate 8K flash blocks instead of a single cartridge image which is required by `fcart`.
 Use the option `-onboard` to create the KUP as a collection of 8K blocks which can be processed by `FoenixMgr`.
+The value of the option `-out` is used to determine the names of the individual blocks and the csv file to control `FoenixMgr`.

 When you run `pgz2flash`, information about the structure of the PGZ file which is to be converted is shown.
 Additionally information about the copy operations (or copy instructions) performed by the loader program are shown.
 As an example here the data printed when transforming the